 Professor Cammett was awarded a Skadden Fellowship at the New York Legal Aid Society in 2000, where she represented formerly incarcerated women facing civil sanctions arising from criminal convictions.
 From 2004 to 2006 she served as the Reentry Policy Analyst for the New Jersey Institute for Social Justice, working to develop programs and advocacy materials to improve prisoner reentry outcomes.
 In 2006 she took a position as the Clinical Teaching Fellow in the Georgetown University Law Center’s Domestic Violence Clinic, supervising third-year law students in D.C.
 Superior Court, while also serving as a Women’s Law and Public Policy Fellow.

 Prior to joining CUNY, Professor Cammett was Associate Professor of Law at the William S. Boyd School of Law at the University of Nevada Las Vegas, where she was named Law Professor of the Year in 2011.
-At UNLV she taught Civil Procedure and founded and co-directed the Family Justice Clinic, an innovative family law program with a particular focus on serving prisoners, their families, and other community members affected by the child welfare system and other forms of state intervention.
+At UNLV she taught Civil Procedure and founded the Family Justice Clinic, an innovative family law program with a particular focus on serving prisoners, their families, and other community members affected by the child welfare system and other forms of state intervention.